acdibble/react-starter/README.md

 ## The client

-The front end is built on React 16, Babel 7, and Webpack 4.
+The front end is built on React 16, Babel 7, and Parcel.
 Linting standards are enforced according to the Airbnb styleguide.

 There is a basic structure in place for displaying todos from the database as an example of how to pass props down through multiple component levels.